All About Bookkeeping, Accounting, and Auditing Clerks

 Speaking: Talking to others to convey information effectively.

-Job Outlook for Bookkeeping, Accounting, and Auditing Clerks
+Are There Job Opportunities for Bookkeeping, Accounting, and Auditing Clerks?

 In the United States, there were 1,730,500 jobs for Bookkeeping, Accounting, or Auditing Clerk in 2016.
 There is little to no growth in job opportunities for Bookkeeping, Accounting, or Auditing Clerk.
-Due to new job openings and attrition, there will be an average of 186,400 job openings in this field each year.
+The BLS estimates 186,400 yearly job openings in this field.